gkjohnson/urdf-loaders/javascript/README.md

 Sets all joint names specified as keys to radian angle value.

+### Events

+#### 'urdf-processed'

+Fires when the URDF has finished loading and getting processed.

+#### 'geometry-loaded'

+Fires when all the geometry has been fully loaded.

 ## Running the Example

-Install Node.js and NPM
+Install Node.js and NPM.

-Run `npm install`
+Run `npm install`.

-Run `npm run server`
+Run `npm run server`.

-Visit `localhost:9080/javascript/example/` to view the page
+Visit `localhost:9080/javascript/example/` to view the page.

 # LICENSE